vectara/vectara-docs/www/docs/learn/authentication/oauth.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Vectara uses "Application clients" to support authentication with OAuth 2.0.
-These application clients enable you to generate JWT tokens which are used by
+These application clients enable you to generate JWT tokens which are used by Vectara to authenticate API requests.

-Vectara to authenticate API requests.
-If you are not familiar with OAuth, think of it as a more secure way to send API calls, similar to an API key or username/password combination but with enhanced features.
-The client credentials grant is the OAuth flow that Vectara supports at this time.

-Vectara to authenticate API requests.
 If you are not familiar with OAuth, think of it as a more secure way to send API calls, similar to an API key or username/password combination but with enhanced features.
 The client credentials grant is the OAuth flow that Vectara supports at this time.

 Here is how it works.
 You provide the OAuth 2.0 authentication provider with a `client_id` (similar to a username) and a `client_secret` (similar to a password).
 A successful authentication returns a [JWT token](https://jwt.io/), which you can then pass into subsequent requests as an authenticated application.

 If you already have familiarity about how JWT tokens work, check out the [our API Playground](/docs/rest-api) and explore Vectara's capabilities.

 :::caution

 :lock: Always keep your JWT tokens private.
 Do not share them through email, Slack, Discord, forums, or other public channels because it can lead to unauthorized access.
 Treat these tokens with the same confidentiality as your personal credentials.

 :::